pooley182/Plex-Meta-Manager-Wiki/TMDb-Attributes.md

-Configuring TheMovieDb.org API is optional but highly recommended and is required for TMDb List, Sonarr, or Radarr to function.
+Configuring TheMovieDb.org API is optional but highly recommended and is required for TMDb based collections, Sonarr, or Radarr to function.

 A `tmdb` mapping is in the root of the config file.

-Below is a plex mapping example and the full set of attributes:
+Below is a `tmdb` mapping example and the full set of attributes:
 ```yaml
 tmdb:
   apikey: ################################